RandstormBTC/randstorm/README.md

 file_path = 'P2P_addresses_December_06_2023.txt'
 </pre>

 Why use p2p Addressess?
-Becuase they can be generated very quinkly and the majority of addressess are in this format.
-P2SH addressess (adress starting with a 3) are also quickly generated but they are not as frequently used as P2P.
+Becuase they can be generated very quickly and the majority of addressess are in this format.
+P2SH addressess (address starting with a 3) are also quickly generated but they are not as frequently used as P2P.